Skip to content ↓

 • One staff governor

-• Headteacher
+• Executive Headteacher

-• One co-opted governor
+• Four co-opted governors

 Sub-committees:

-FST Primary Schools Federation Governing Board has two sub-committees:
+North Yorkshire Rural Schools Federation Governing Board has two sub-committees:

 The Finance and Resources Committee.
 Terms of Reference

-• Hold the Headteacher to account for the educational performance of the school and its pupils, and the performance management of staff.
+• that the headteacher performs their responsibilities for the educational performance of the school

 We recognise the following as the fourth core function of governance: